esper-io/console_docs/docs/devices-groups/group-apps.md

 ![](./images/groupapps/64_DeviceGroup_Manage_App_state_package_Name_View_Details_Status.png)

-Note: You will need to enter the exact package name of any in-ROM apps you wish to show, hide, or delete.
+Note: You will need to enter the exact package name of any in-ROM applications you wish to show, hide, or delete.
 For example, Chrome’s package name is “com.android.chrome;” just entering “Chrome” or “Google Chrome” will not work.

 ###  Finding Package Names

-The best way to get the exact package name of an in-ROM app is to use an Android Debug Bridge (ADB) command to retrieve the names of all the packages.
+The best way to get the exact package name of an in-ROM application is to use an Android Debug Bridge (ADB) command to retrieve the names of all the packages.

 Physically connect to the device using a USB cable and authorize ADB usage on the device by going to Device > Settings.
 Once ADB usage is authorized, the following command will retrieve the names of all the package names:

 adb shell pm list packages

-ADB will return a list of all the apps running on the device:
+ADB will return a list of all the applications running on the device:

 ![](./images/groupapps/65_DeviceGroup_Manage_App_state_find_package_Name_.png)

-You can also view the package names for any apps installed on a device by viewing the device’s details and selecting Apps.
-The package name for each app is displayed in the resulting list view.
+You can also view the package names for any applications installed on a device by viewing the device’s details and selecting Applications.
+The package name for each application is displayed in the resulting list view.

 ### Manage Configurations

 This section enables you to view the configurations applied to the group.
 When you enter a valid package name, you will be able to see the JSON code.
-All the apps will accept these JSON values.
-You will be able to see the changes only on the apps where the JSON values are applicable.
+All the applications will accept these JSON values.
+You will be able to see the changes only on the applications where the JSON values are applicable.

 ![](./images/groupapps/66-DeviceGroups-ManageConfig.png)